themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 That sell-off translates to losses of roughly $3–$5 trillion in gold’s market value and $1–$2 trillion in silver’s, before accounting for the knock-on effects that spilled into other risk assets.

-To understand just how unusual this move was, it helps to break it down.
+To understand just how unusual this decline was, it helps to break it down.

 ## Was This an Extreme Move?